 A precious and irreplaceable living treasure that belongs to the entire world and to the next generations is stolen daily in front of our eyes, just to enrich a relatively small group of criminals and accomplices in Africa and abroad to satisfy the vanity of wealthy consumers.

 This is a crime against a very intelligent creature with a unique mind that surprisingly shares many important traits with us.

 This is a crime against Africans who are robbed of an asset that is crucial for their environment and their economies.

-This is a crime against the people, including dedicated park rangers, who lose their lives defending elephants.
+This is a crime against the people, including dedicated park rangers, activists and civilians who lose their lives because of the ivory trade.